saurL/tauri-plugin-camera/README.md

 > - Camera compatibility reports
 > - Pull requests for additional video formats and quality improvements
 > - Performance optimization suggestions
-> - My golal is not to make it work on android/ios right now but open to contributing PRs for mobile support.
+> - My golal isn't to make it work on android/ios right now but open to contributing PRs for mobile support.

 ## Platform Support